 C. List and give examples of the major features of change that the author describes for the Gebusi in recent years, including (a) engagement with their physical environment, (b) population, (c) economic status, (d) government, (e) institutional religion, (f) dance and performance, (g) social etiquette, and (h) residence, community relations, and social integrity.

-D. Describe and draw implications from developments of the Gebusi’s local Catholic Church as portrayed 2008 and 2013.
+D. Describe and draw implications from developments of the Gebusi’s local Catholic Church as portrayed in 2008 and 2013.

-E. What significance did the 2013 visit by Garrick Hitchcock have, and how was this responded to by Bruce, and by Gebusi?
+E. What significance did the 2013 visit by Garrick Hitchcock have, and how was this responded to by Bruce, and by the Gebusi?

 F .
 What are the prospects for further change among Gebusi, including from resource development by outsiders?
-What do these developments depend on, and how much influence do Gebusi themselves have in this process? is the author’s final conclusion concerning the end point of culture change among Gebusi?
+What do these developments depend on, and how much influence do Gebusi themselves have in this process?
+What is the author’s final conclusion concerning the end point of culture change among Gebusi?
 What does he assert as the meaning of his own continuing fieldwork among Gebusi?

 FOR ADVANCED STUDENTS: